robindavidgames/ci-project04/README.md

 Unable to post comments with django commenting about a null field.
 Turns out I had mistyped a variable in my model, which I was then not correctly referring to in my view.

+I couldn't get my base.html file to recognise my style.css file.
+Referring to my own styles did not update the contents of the page.

 AUTOMATED TESTING